Security & compliance

 - Share link creation, viewing, and unpublishing

-- Account changes (login, password change, member added/removed)
+- Account changes (login, member added/removed)